rohandaxini/questions-to-interviewer/README.md

 - How do you protect your team from unrealistic deadlines?
 - How do you protect your team from burnout?
 - Describe your most recent 1:1.
+- How do you define a consistent performing employee ?
+- What kind of career growth opportunities does the company offer to employees ?
+How often the career progression path is discussed and tracked proactively with the employee ?
+- Do you have any higher education support program for employees and if yes, what are its rules and regulations ?
+- Do you have any platform/forum where an employee can openly connect with top most Leadership of the company ?

 ## Technology Specific Questions
 - How do you ship things to production? i.e. what is your typical process for shipping to a live app?